wp-plugins/event-registration/readme.txt

 * Modified the install script to add fields to attendee table for company information
 * Modified registration processing script to add company details to database
 * Modified the calendar links to open on same page instead new page
-* Modified the calendar tooltip window to striptags to display properly and avoid <a> conflicts in description
+* Modified the calendar tooltip window to striptags to display properly and avoid conflicts in description

 = Version 6.00.14 =
 * Reinstated Widget - Event Listing